Main Content

 Complex Number Support: Yes

 Dimension to operate along, specified as a positive integer scalar.
-If you do not specify the dimension, then the default is the first array dimension of size greater than 1.
+If you do not specify the dimension, then the default is the first array dimension whose size does not equal 1.

 The size of E in the operating dimension is 1.
 All other dimensions of E have the same size as the result of F-A.